mia-platform/documentation/docs/fast_data/configuration/config_maps/aggregation.md

 <!-- TODO: Screenshot of the Complete View of the Aggregation -->

-The new page allows to create an Aggregation from scratch with a clear visual of the Single View Data Model and with simplified selection of fields based on the projection.
+The new page allows creating an Aggregation from scratch with a clear visual of the Single View Data Model and with a simplified selection of fields based on the projection.
 It also includes a simpler way to add and manage dependencies and Join Dependencies, simplifying the configuration of the Single View Creator.

 :::info
 <!-- TODO: Add link to the ER Schema page?
 Low Code or Config Map? -->
-Before to start to configure the Aggregation with the No Code, a valid ER Schema must be selected for the current Single View Creator.
+Before starting to configure the Aggregation with the No Code, a valid ER Schema must be selected for the current Single View Creator.
 :::

 ### Selection of the Base Projection

-If you don't have an _aggregation_ configuration file yet, or in case it has not been modified after creating the Single View Creator, opening the `Aggregation` tab will show a placeholder that inform that a _Base Projection_ must be selected before to start configuring the aggregation.
+If you don't have an _aggregation_ configuration file yet, or in case it has not been modified after creating the Single View Creator, opening the `Aggregation` tab will show a placeholder that informs that a _Base Projection_ must be selected before starting configuring the aggregation.

 <!-- TODO: Screenshot of the Base Projection -->